Usage examples

 ! warning (R_glmmTMB_target_variable) dataset Imbalanced dependent variable (glmmTMB)

-The server version of the linter is useful for integration with editors and other third party apps that can integrate outputs from a remote linter.
-To start the linting server and listen on address 0.0.0.0 and port 10000 one can run
+The server version of the linter is useful for integration with editors and other third party apps that can interactively communicate by sending data and receiving outputs from a remote linter.

 $ docker run -it --rm -p10000:10000 \